UK extends truck driver visa program as fuel crisis persists

 “This isn’t going to be the major panacea,” he said.
 “It’s a large help, but in terms of the volume, they are not going to be able to carry that much.”

 Opposition parties are urging Prime Minister Boris Johnson to recall parliament next week to address the wider situation of labor shortages and disruptions to supply chains.
 In recent months, many companies have reported shortages, including fast-food chains KFC, McDonald’s and Nando’s.
 Supermarket shelves have also looked barren, and fears have grown that they will not be stocked as usual in the run-up to Christmas.

-In an attempt to stave off a shortage of Christmas turkeys, the government also announced that a total of 5,500 foreign poultry workers will be allowed into the U.K. from late October and to stay until the end of the year.
+In an attempt to stave off a shortage of Christmas turkeys, the government also announced that 5,500 foreign poultry workers will be allowed into the U.K. beginning in late October and can stay until the end of the year.

 Johnson’s pro-Brexit government is keen to downplay talk that the driver shortage is a result of Britain’s departure from the European Union.

 However, when the country left the economic orbit of the EU at the start of this year, one of the bloc’s main tenets ceased to apply — the freedom of people to move within the EU to find work.
-With Brexit, many tens of thousands of drivers left the U.K. to go back to their homes in the EU, further pressuring an industry already facing long-term staffing issues.
+With Brexit, tens of thousands of truck drivers left the U.K. to go back to their homes in the EU, further pressuring an industry already facing long-term staffing issues.

 The coronavirus pandemic has exacerbated the problem, prompting thousands of EU drivers to return to their home countries.
-The U.K.’s series of lockdowns also led to difficulties in training and testing new domestic drivers to replace those who left.
+The U.K.’s tough lockdowns also led to difficulties in training and testing new domestic drivers to replace those who left.

-In addition, the pandemic accelerated the number of British drivers choosing to retire.
-Relatively low pay, changes in the way truck drivers’ incomes are taxed and a paucity of facilities — toilets and showers, for example — have also diminished the job’s appeal to younger workers.
+In addition, the pandemic accelerated the number of British truck drivers choosing to retire.
+Relatively low pay, changes in the way that truck drivers’ incomes are taxed and a paucity of facilities — toilets and showers, for example — have also diminished the job’s appeal to younger workers.